wohaco/despace/venus.md

 Future/proposed missions:

    1. [DAVINCI](davinci.md) (…).
-Before it reaches the surface, the DAVINCI probe would take the photos of the planet's ridged terrain — «tesserae» to explore its origin & tectonic, volcanic, & weathering history.
+Before it reaches the surface, the DAVINCI probe would take the photos of the planet's ridged terrain — «tessera» to explore its origin & tectonic, volcanic, & weathering history.
    1. [Venus Flagship Mission](venus_flagship_mission.md) (…).
 The landers would perform descent science, taking images of the surface on the way down.
    1. [Venus Mobile Explorer](venus_mobile_explorer.md) (…).
-Remote study of tesserae (visualization) in optical wavelengths with very high spatial resolution will allow a new look at the physical processes that contributed to the evolution of the surface of Venus.
+Remote study of tessera (visualization) in optical wavelengths with very high spatial resolution will allow a new look at the physical processes that contributed to the evolution of the surface of Venus.
    1. [Venus Observing System](venus_observing_system.md) (…).
 Potential VOS Instrument by SAEVe is Descent & Surface Imager.